Osteoarthritis of the hip

 In addition to the above-mentioned features the MRI report should include the description of the following 20-23:

 - chondral and labral morphology including, attrition, labral hypertrophy and paralabral cysts

 - ligamentous abnormalities including signs of insertional tendonitis or greater trochanteric bursitis

 Treatment and prognosis

-Management strategies include conservative non-surgical measures as well as surgical modalities and should be individualized with respect to the patient’s fitness and functional requirements and tailored according to hip-related and general risk factors as well as other factors such as pain level, disability handicap, location and degree of structural damage 8,9,24-27.
-Main objectives are pain control and the maintenance or restoration of hip function.
+Management strategies include conservative non-surgical measures as well as surgical modalities and should be individualized concerning the patient’s fitness and functional requirements and tailored according to hip-related and general risk factors as well as other factors such as pain level, disability handicap, location and degree of structural damage 8,9,24-27.
+The main objectives are pain control and the maintenance or restoration of hip function.

 Non-operative management includes patient education, lifestyle and activity modifications, weight loss, physiotherapy, strengthening, range of motion exercises and assistive devices as well as pharmacological therapy in the form of analgesics e.g. acetaminophen, non-steroidal anti-inflammatory drugs, opioids and cartilage protective medications e.g. glucosamine 9,24-27.